DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 #### Best Practices

 In production-quality code, most Rustaceans choose `expect` rather than `unwrap` and give more context about why the operation is expected to always succeed.
 That way, if your assumptions are ever proven wrong, you have more information to use in debugging.

+### Propagating Errors

+When a function's implementation calls something that might fail, instead of handling the error within the function itself, you can return the error to the calling code so that it can decide what to do.
+This is known as *propagating* the error and gives more control to the calling code, where there might be more information or logic that dictates how the error should be handled than what you have available in the context of your code.